-Mr Ken Hodgson replaced Mr Bernie Fraser as the chair of the Committee during this year, which is comprised of independent non-executive directors, being Ms Anne de Salis and Mr Garry Weaven during this year.
-Messrs Bernie Fraser and Brian Pollock both left the committee during the year.
+Mr Garry Weaven is the chair of the Committee, which is comprised of independent non-executive directors, being Ms Anne de Salis and Messrs Bernie Fraser and Brian Pollock during this year.

-Non-executive directors of the Company are remunerated by way of one base fee (inclusive of superannuation at 9.5% for the period).
+Non-executive directors of the Company are remunerated by way of one base fee (inclusive of the Superannuation Guarantee Charge payment, at 9.25% for the period).
 The Non-Executive Director Remuneration Policy provides for the fee to be approximately half the median level of non-executive director fees paid by Bendigo Adelaide Bank and Bank of Queensland.
 The Committee members receive, in addition to their base director fees, additional remuneration for their participation in the Committee as compensation for the additional responsibilities and workload.
-For the year, the Chair received an additional \$13,500 for his role, and the members \$6,750 each.
+For the year, the Chair received an additional \$12,500 for his role, and the members \$6,250 each.